donkersgoed/aws-nsm-interface/README.md

 # AWS Nitro Secure Module (NSM) interface in native Python
 This library offers a native Python interface to the `/dev/nsm` device in AWS Nitro Enclaves.
+A full description of the inner workings can be found at [Building a Native Python Interface for /dev/nsm](https://www.sentiatechblog.com/building-a-native-python-interface-for-dev-nsm).

 ## Installation
 To install `aws_nsm_interface`, run: